 The Back 9: Golf and Zoning Policy in Los Angeles

 Please join Materials & Applications, Los Angeles Poverty Department and Rosten Woo for a round of mini-golf!
 “The Back 9” is a playable educational golf course about zoning and redevelopment politics in Downtown LA.
 Each hole of the course explores a different aspect of zoning and its political implications.
-The course in particular connects with the planned Downtown Los Angeles 2040 rezoning which will have dramatic effects on Skid Row.
+In particular, the course connects with the planned Downtown Los Angeles 2040 rezoning, which will have dramatic effects on Skid Row.

 Join Materials & Applications on select evenings in September and October: